wavefrontHQ/docs/pages/doc/ingestion_policies.md

 * You can change only the accounts or objects assigned to the policy in accordance with the scope.
 * Each account or object can belong to more than one policy.

-{% include note.html content="All users can view the ingestion policies.
-Only Super Admin users can create, edit, and delete ingestion policies."%}
+{% include note.html content="All users can view the ingestion policies and the ingestion policy dashboards.
+Only users with the [**Ingestion Policies** permission](permissions_overview.html) can create, edit, revert, and delete ingestion policies."%}

-## Permissions

-* Only Super Admin users can create and edit ingestion policies.
-* Only Super Admin users can edit or delete alerts associated with ingestions policies.
-Even if you have the **Alerts** permission, you cannot edit or delete ingestion policy alerts unless you are a Super Admin user.
-* Only Super Admin users can view ingestion policy versions.
-* All users can view the ingestion policies, the ingestion policy dashboards, and the ingestion policy alerts.

 ## Create an Ingestion Policy

 ### Step 0: Start the Ingestion Policy Creation

-1. Log in to your Wavefront instance as a Super Admin user.
+1. Log in to your Wavefront instance as a user with the **Ingestion Policies** permission.
-2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Usage and Subscriptions**.
+2. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Ingestion Policies**.
-3. Click the **Ingestion Policies** tab and click **New Ingestion Policy**.
+3. Click **New Ingestion Policy**.

 ### Step 1: Specify the Scope and PPS Limit